The Ultimate Guide to Digital Vision Boards

 - With these subsections in mind, I like to make a list in each of these areas of goals, aspirations, and resolutions.
 Once I have a rough, bulleted list - I will be able to use this later in order to find images that stay within my vision.
 (For example, in the area of health, I may want to lose weight - instead of just putting "lose weight" and moving on; I may decide to list methods that may aid in achieving my goal such as incorporating exercise into my daily routine, drinking 64 oz of water daily, etc.)

 Those simple things can allow you to bring you back into the mindset of the life you want to live - your focus or your vision.
+Learn the simple formula for creating your own personal vision statement in less than 15 minutes.

 How to Create Your Vision Board